FZJ-IEK3-VSA/HiSim/docs/componentsworkflow.rst

 * create an Component object to be implemented within the `setup function`
 * connect Component objects among themselves.

-The snippets showed here are found in the examples file `basic_household.py`.
+The snippets showed here are found in the system_setup file `basic_household.py`.

 Create a Component object
 --------------------------------------

 All the implemented *Component* classes are implemented in directory *hisim/components*.
 The Python modules are named after the corresponded class, but it might have supplementary classes implemented, as such, the module *battery.py* has the *Battery* class implemented in it along with *BatteryController*.

-In the following example, the object component *PVSystem* (for Photovoltaic System) from setup function *basic_household_explicit* is explored.
+In the following example, the object component *PVSystem* (for Photovoltaic System) from setup function *setup_function* is explored.
 The class *PVSystem* is found under the directory *hisim/components* in module *pvs.py*.
 To create an object, the module *pvs.py* has to be imported, and the required parameters from the class constructor have to be passed in the instantiation, as shown in the following snippet.

 .. code-block:: python